Learn - Glossary

 Reports.
 The tab showing charts and breakdowns of your budget over time.
 Reports.

 Resolve.
-Sending an event to History; happens when a bank or uploaded payment, deposit, or transfer is matched, an item with Transaction Tracking on reaches the planned amount, or you tap Resolve Event yourself.
+Sending an event to History; happens when a matched payment, deposit, or transfer posts to a flow due on a single date, when matched transactions or a confirmed receipt bring an event on a flow due over a date range to or past the planned amount, or when you tap Resolve Event yourself.
+Transactions typed in by hand never resolve an event.
 Matching and Resolving.

 Resolve Event.
-The Planner toolbar button that resolves the selected event and writes it to History; on an item with Transaction Tracking on and no transactions yet, it asks first via the No Transactions Recorded dialog.
+The Planner toolbar button that resolves the selected event and writes it to History; on a flow due over a date range with no transactions yet, it asks first via the No Transactions Recorded dialog.
 Matching and Resolving.

 Resolved (event status).
 An event that has been resolved and moved off the Planner into History.
 Matching and Resolving.